nginxinc/nginx-controller-lab/docs/class1/module1/lab2.rst

 ..
 NOTE::
      The "Cluster Configuration" section indicates this Controller instance is part of a cluster.
-     The "FQDN" is used as the common name for the cert applied to API Gateway pod -- ie. the service that exposes API endpoints and the GUI.
+     The "FQDN" is used as the common name for the cert applied to API Gateway pod -- ie. the service that exposes API endpoints and the UI.

 ..
 IMPORTANT::
       The "load balancer" option will be configurable in a future Controller release.